Net Present Value (NPV) Explained

 If you have worked out example (2) with a spreadsheet, try using the cash flows for the five years from example (1).
 For the discount rate, enter 2.5%, the interest you would receive on a five-year government bond.
 You will see that, if you apply the two aforementioned approaches, you will get $106.97 for NPV approach 1 and $6.97 for approach 2.
 This means that proposal 2 gets a positive investment recommendation, as the investment of $100 is worth $106.97.

-I strongly recommend that you play around with the different parameters, e.g., increasing and decreasing the discount rate, to see the effect on the NPV.
-One thing is clear: the higher the discount rate (cost of capital), the lower the value, and the lower the discount rate, the more valuable the investment becomes.
-Incidentally, you can observe this phenomenon daily, at least if you follow financial news, because stock markets will decline when central banks raise interest rates (or the threat of this happening exists) and rise when rates are lowered.
-On a following page, we will take a closer look at the cash flow calculation because you need it for the valuation of your invention or business idea.
+I strongly recommend that you experiment with the different parameters in the model — for example by increasing or decreasing the discount rate — to see how sensitive the NPV is to your assumptions.
+One thing quickly becomes clear: the higher the discount rate (cost of capital), the lower the present value, and the lower the discount rate, the more valuable the investment appears.
+This mechanism is not abstract theory; you can observe it almost daily in financial markets.
+When central banks raise interest rates (or even signal that they might), stock markets tend to decline, and when rates fall, valuations rise.
+On the next page, we will take a closer look at cash flow calculation, because without understanding cash flows, no valuation of an invention or business idea is possible.